Sorted header abstract pattern

 With kids, you can set up KiwiSaver way earlier, without present needs pulling at them.
 When they eventually start earning and contributing, their account is waiting ready to go.

-It needs to be about goals
+Kids ’n’ KiwiSaver?
+It really needs to be about goals

 So what’s the goal for that money?
 And how soon will they need it back?